ecg-media/stream/README.md

 ## Stats

-You can statistic of connected clients with the `/stats.html` route: `http://<ip>:<port>/stats.html`
+You can see statistic of connected clients with the `/stats.html` route: `http://<ip>:<port>/stats.html`

 ## Credits

-This project s based on the broadcast example from https://github.com/mganeko/mediasoup_v3_example/
+This project is based on the broadcast example from https://github.com/mganeko/mediasoup_v3_example/